 “For a combination like this,” he adds, “most fully trained, ethical plastic surgeons would have some concern about doing it.
 As you increase the length of the surgery and anesthesia, the risk for potential complications goes up.
 The general guideline that most surgeons try to adhere to is less than six hours for an elective procedure, but that is not a rigid requirement.”

 Dr. Singer also notes that patients should go to surgical specialists trained to perform their chosen surgery.
-In the case of Cooperman, Dr. Westine is a facial plastic surgeon who is not trained, nor board certified to perform procedures underneath the head and neck: “If someone is considering having a surgical procedure, they should go to an individual who has full training in that area.
+In the case of Cooperman, her physician was facial plastic surgeon who is not trained, nor board certified to perform procedures underneath the head and neck: “If someone is considering having a surgical procedure, they should go to an individual who has full training in that area.
 That surgeon should be following the practice guidelines for their specialty training.”

 Cooperman’s family is also suing the overnight nurse who they say failed to provide the appropriate emergency care and made little attempt to revive her.
 Eugene, OR plastic surgeon Mark Jewell, MD believes the combination of nasal packing and chest and breast binder used during the procedure, narcotic pain medication, and what he calls “monitoring by a poorly trained staff” most likely contributed to Cooperman’s untimely death.
 “There may be other factors,” he says, “but it appears to be a matter of poor decision-making on the part of the plastic surgeon and failure to address a respiratory arrest.”
 Patients should be placed in an accredited facility that has a follows appropriate guideline for staffing and monitoring for 24 hours.